How to display live updates to your digital screens from any RSS Feed in the world!

 ii) Enrich RSS data using Embedly: this gives you the option to enhance your updates with other images or media items available.
 Turning this on will help your RSS feed to return a larger set of attributes that were available, such as multiple images, caching, and other rich RSS content sources.

-iv) Image blending: full, medium, or none.
-This is how much you would like the headline and image to blend in your news display.
+v) Image blending: full, medium, or none.
+This is how much you would like the headline and image to blend into your news display.

 You also have the option to create your own custom theme.
 To create a custom theme, check out our guide on how to use the App Theme Editor.